‘We have a child who’s choking’: Family wins $8M verdict against Jacksonville day care

 “We didn’t know when he woke up how much of our son was going to be there,” a tearful Kinser told Becker.

-Kinser said Bentley suffered brain damage, but because of his age, the extent is still unknown.
+Kinser said his son suffered brain damage, but because of his age, the extent is still unknown.

 After the family and school couldn’t reach a settlement, the case went to trial.
 The jury delivered an $8 million verdict in favor of the family.